Cascara - Once Coffee Waste Now a Superfood

 The nutritional story behind a byproduct of coffee drying

-Cascara contains vitamins, minerals, essential amino acids, essential fatty acids, protein and bioactive compounds such as caffeine and polyphenols.
-Just 100 grams of cascara contains the same amount of potassium found in six bananas and the same amount of protein as one egg.
-Additional it contains Vitamin E, Vitamins B6, Omega 3 and 6, iron, calcium, and magnesium.
-Caffeine levels tend to fall between 20% and 60% of the levels of cascara's roasted coffee counterpart.
+In most of the world, the fruit of the coffee cherry was discarded and considered a waste product for hundreds of years.
+Ironically, it is the most nutritional part of the coffee.
+Cascara, the dried fruit of the coffee cherry, has vitamins, minerals, essential amino acids, essential fatty acids, protein, and beneficial bioactive compounds such as caffeine and polyphenols.
+Just 100 grams of cascara includes the same amount of potassium found in six bananas and the same amount of protein as one egg.
+It also has Vitamin E, Vitamins B6, Omega 3 and 6, iron, calcium, magnesium, and natural sugars.

 Cascara contains less caffeine than roasted coffee, but levels vary between varieties.
 When steeped like a tea or cold-brewed a cascara beverage can provide a mild pick me up to quite a kick.
 But cascara drinks will not give you the coffee jitters nor does cascara need the artificial ingredients of the leading energy drinks to be effective.
 The health benefits of cascara go beyond its energetic effects.

 Research is recently uncovering the benefits of the plant polyphenols found in cascara.
 Polyphenols are naturally occurring compounds in plants that protect the plants from insects and disease.
 Polyphenols are the driver behind cascara's high antioxidant capacity and other beneficial health effects.
 In humans, polyphenols are being researched for their anti-carcinogenic, anti-diabetic, anti-inflammatory, cardioprotective, neuroprotective, and anti-viral properties.
 It is just not one compound, but the unique combination of polyphenols that have food, health, and nutritional scientists taking a closer look.